eugene254-ship-it/reimagined-eureka/README.md

     <a href="https://github.com/beebus/Portfolio/issues">Request Feature</a>
 </h3>

-## TL;DR

-You can fork this repo to modify and make changes of your own. <br/>
-To create this Portfolio repo, I forked the repo from [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
+My software development portfolio website, <a href="https://michaelbeebower.com" target="_blank">michaelbeebower.com</a>, which features some of my GitHub projects as well as my resume and technical skills.<br/>

 ## Built With

-My personal portfolio <a href="https://michaelbeebower.com" target="_blank">michaelbeebower.com</a> which features some of my GitHub projects as well as my resume and technical skills.<br/>

-I built this project using these technologies.

 - React.js
 - Node.js
 - Express.js
 - CSS
 - Vercel

+You can fork this repo to modify and make changes of your own. <br/>
+To create this Portfolio repo, I forked the repo from [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).

 ## Features